chaseyb/100-days-of-code/log.md

 Day 4: #100daysofcode Today, I started to build a snake game using #Python!
 I plan on finishing the game tomorrow once I have a better understanding of PyGame.
 It's a set of Python modules designed for writing simple video games.

 Snake game: https://lnkd.in/gjpgKPa

+### Day 5: October 13, 2020

+Day 5: #100daysofcode Today, I finished building my snake game using #Python but it doesn't work.
+Unfortunately, PyGame is not able to run with the latest version of Python 3.9 on my Mac.
+I will attempt to fix the issue tomorrow.
+Even though I wasn't able to get it working I'm excited to learn more about Python!